JulieBlanc/pagedjs-phd-demo/README.md

-        "enabled": true, // Enables or disables the notes feature (it will inline the notes in list from Pandox) "type": "footnote", // Specifies the type of notes: "footnote" or "sidenote" "position": "outside", // Determines the placement of the sitenotes: "outside", "inside", "left", "right" "chapters": ".chapter", // where the notes restart to 1 "callInput": ".footnote-ref", // Identifies the elements used to reference notes in the text "containerNotes": "#footnotes" // Specifies the container element where the notes are displayed by pandoc (this element is deleted after rendering)
+        "enabled": true, // Enables or disables the notes feature (it will inline the notes in list from Pandox) "type": "footnote", // Specifies the type of notes: "footnote" or "sidenote" "position": "outside", // Determines the placement of the sitenotes: "outside", "inside", "left", "right" "align": ".first-paragraph", // Determines the top alignment of the sidenote relative to this element (the first on the page)
+        "chapters": ".chapter", // where the notes restart "callInput": ".footnote-ref", // Identifies the elements used to reference notes in the text "containerNotes": "#footnotes" // Specifies the container element where the notes are displayed by pandoc (this element is deleted after rendering)
     }